denten-books/plain-text/1-metaphor.md

 direct manipulation model the knob and the movement of the paddle relate mimetically.
-In the language of Peircean semiotics, the direct manipulation paradigm favors the "iconic" relationship between representation and the object of interest, by which two related through shared elements of structure and composition [@peirce_algebra_1992; @jakobson_few_1977; @norman_user_1986, 110].
+In the language of Peircean semiotics, the direct manipulation paradigm favors the "iconic" relationship between representation and the object of interest, by which the two relate through shared elements of structure and composition [@peirce_algebra_1992; @jakobson_few_1977;
+@norman_user_1986, 110].
 Consider the game controller for Pong.
 The movement of the knob mimics the movement of the paddle it represents.
 Like an onomatopoeic word, the one resembles and imitates the other.
-The relationship between the two is somewhat less arbitrary than in ordinary language, where words do not resemble the things they represent.
+The relationship between paddle and knob is somewhat less arbitrary than in ordinary language, where words do not resemble the things they represent.
 The central idea of direct manipulation involved an attempt to move past conversational contingency.
+Where there are numerous ways to instruct the machine to return a serve, the knob limits the player's instrumental vocabulary to two axes.

-In their field-defining work on human-computer interaction, Edwin Hutchins, Donald Norman, and James Hollan
+In their field-defining work on human-computer interaction, Edwin Hutchins, Donald Norman, and James Hollan wrote:
-wrote:

 > There is an economy here [referring to direct manipulation] in that the user's knowledge of the structure of the surface acoustical form has a